 All Interests: Incontinence, Endoscopic Surgery, Rectal Problems, Rectal Prolapse, Ileostomy, Fecal Incontinence, ...
 (Read more)

-Dr. Ole Vielemeyer's specialty is adult infectious disease.
+Dr. Ole Vielemeyer is an adult infectious disease specialist.
 He studied medicine at the University of Giessen Faculty of Medicine and the University of Leipzig Faculty of Medicine.
 Clinical interests for Dr. Vielemeyer include diarrhea, bacterial infection, and parasitic infection.
-Dr. Vielemeyer honors Coresource, United Healthcare Platinum, and United Healthcare Compass, as well as other insurance carriers.
-Distinctions awarded to Dr. Vielemeyer include: One of America's Top Doctors and Rated one of New York Magazine's Best Doctors.
-Dr. Vielemeyer (or staff) is conversant in Mandarin, Arabic, and Spanish.
+Coresource, United Healthcare Platinum, and United Healthcare Compass are among the insurance carriers that Dr. Vielemeyer honors.
+He has received professional recognition including the following: One of America's Top Doctors and Rated one of New York Magazine's Best Doctors.
+In addition to English, Dr. Vielemeyer (or staff) speaks Mandarin, Arabic, and Spanish.
 He is affiliated with Weill Cornell Medicine.